 - Materials that require significant restoration, conservation, or unique storage, unless accompanied by appropriate funding.
 Example: unique forms, such as nitrate film, which requires cold storage.

-- Large museum type artifacts.
-Such items cannot be accommodated by the Archives.
+- Large museum type artifacts and most artwork.
+Art, artifacts, and objects are very rarely accommodated by the Archives.

 - Popular trade paperbacks, unless by an author affiliated with the university or the region.